Workplace relations management plans

 Tenderers for the head contract must have an approved WRMP for projects where the Australian Government contributes $10 million or more (or where the Australian Government contributes at least $5 million and this represents at least 50% of the total construction value).

-Tenderers will be advised by the funding entity if a WRMP is required for a particular project.
+Tenderers will be advised by the funding entity or recipient if a WRMP is required for a particular project.

-A funding entity must not award a tender to a respondent unless that respondent’s WRMP has been approved by the ABCC.
+A funding entity or recipient must not award a tender to a respondent unless that respondent’s WRMP has been approved by the ABCC.

 What is a WRMP?